auvzhcet/Documentation/docs/mechanical/prop_Engineer.md

 - Providing technical advice to Design and Fabrication team members.
 - Obtaining approvals from other team members.
 - Should be able to Inspect the Structure for deformations and foundations.

+!!! important
-- The Prop engineer is responsible for documenting the project details.
+    The Prop engineer is responsible for documenting the project details.
 He has to provide detailed information regarding all the phases of the projects.